The search committee finally found him.

 2) Interview them about their interaction with one another

 Marriages are an important part of anyone in leadership ministry.
 A good marriage is going to bless and inspire others.
-But in ministry there are many commitments that can cause frequent strains such as the calls in the middle of the night, a job that is never 9-5, sensitive matters that need discretion.
+But in ministry there are many commitments that can cause high levels of strain.
 Seeing how a couple interacts with one another is important.

 - How have they handled stressful church situations in the past?